aljrico/lagom/_posts/2018-04-21-bitcoin-currency.md

 Some argue that even though bitcoin is not at acceptable levels at this moment, it eventually will.
 Trying to predict whether the volatility will eventually drop at the levels of the other currencies would be difficult and unprecise, but above all: extremely **misleading**.
 So we are not going to do that in this article.
 The point to be extracted from this brief analysis is that bitcoin has *much* greater volatility than fiat currencies.
 Moreover, the volatility tends to change drastically over time.
 So even in periods of apparent calm, you can not be confident that the price would not start to dance wildly again.

+Some argue that huge fluctuacions of price is normal for any *young* currency with no banking support and no public understanding surrounding its nature.
+But it is still to be shown whether this fluctuations might dilude over time as those issues are addressed.

 The volatility of bitcoin might be a dealbreaker for some, or a solvable misfortune for others.
 But it is an issue to consider, because it erodes the confidence of people in the bitcoin.
 Because price stability carries saftey.
 And nobody will be interested in saving his money in a currency that does not *feel* safe.

 This rises some doubts upon wheter bitcoin can become a mean for storing value.
 And this alone can prevent it from becoming a new currency standard.